School of Medicine and Health Sciences

 Right to Change Rules and Programs—The University reserves the right to modify or change requirements, rules, and fees.
 Such regulations shall go into force whenever the proper authorities may determine.
 The right is reserved by the University to make changes in programs without notice whenever circumstances warrant such changes.
 For the most up to date requirements, rules, and fees contact the Health Sciences Dean's Office.

-Complete Withdrawal From the University—A student who wishes to withdraw from all courses during a given semester must complete a Complete Withdrawal Form and submit it to the Office of the Registrar.
-Forms are available on line, at deans' offices, and in the Office of the Registrar.
-The deadline for complete withdrawal from all courses without academic penalty is the end of the ninth week of classes.
-Complete withdrawal after the ninth week requires a petition to the dean.
+Complete Withdrawal From the University—A student who wishes to withdraw from all courses, and the university must complete a Complete Withdrawal Form and submit it to the Office of the Registrar.
+The deadline for complete withdrawal from all courses without academic penalty is the end of the eighth week of classes, with the exception of summer and short courses, which may have different deadlines.
+Complete withdrawal after the eighth week requires a petition to the appropriate dean.
+A student who wishes to withdraw from one or all courses, but not the university, should submit a Registration Transaction Form.
+A student who wishes to withdraw from the University upon completion of currently registered courses should notify their program director and Health Sciences Student Services.

 All charges for courses from which the student withdraws are subject to the refund policy listed under Fees and Financial Regulations in this Bulletin.
 Failure to complete a Complete Withdrawal Form can result in an extended financial obligation and the recording of grades of F (Failure) or notations of Z (Unauthorized Withdrawal).

 Degrees are conferred in January, May, and August.
-Graduating health sciences students may participate in the commencement ceremony held each year in May.
+Degree-seeking students graduating from health sciences may participate in the commencement ceremony held each year in May.

 To be recommended for graduation by the faculty, students must have met admission requirements; have completed satisfactorily the scholarship, curriculum, residence, and other requirements for the degree; have filed an application for graduation prior to the published deadline; and be free from all indebtedness to the University.
 Registration, either for course work or for continuous enrollment, is required for the semester or summer session at the close of which the degree is to be conferred.